Conspiracy theory: Reducing transmission

+Enlist spokespeople that can be perceived as allies and insiders.

+Rebuttals must spring from an epistemology that participants are already familiar with.

+Give believers of conspiracies an "exit ramp" to dis-invest themselves without facing ridicule.

 Government policies

 The primary defense against conspiracy theories is to maintain an open society, in which many sources of reliable information are available, and government sources are known to be credible rather than propaganda.
 Additionally, independent nongovernmental organizations are able to correct misinformation without requiring people to trust the government.
 The absence of civil rights and civil liberties reduces the number of information sources available to the population, which may lead people to support conspiracy theories.
 Since the credibility of conspiracy theories can be increased if governments act dishonestly or otherwise engage in objectionable actions, avoiding such actions is also a relevant strategy.

 Joseph Pierre has said that mistrust in authoritative institutions is the core component underlying many conspiracy theories and that this mistrust creates an epistemic vacuum and makes individuals searching for answers vulnerable to misinformation.
 Therefore, one possible solution is offering consumers a seat at the table to mend their mistrust in institutions.
 Regarding the challenges of this approach, Pierre has said, "The challenge with acknowledging areas of uncertainty within a public sphere is that doing so can be weaponized to reinforce a post-truth view of the world in which everything is debatable, and any counter-position is just as valid.
 Although I like to think of myself as a middle of the road kind of individual, it is important to keep in mind that the truth does not always lie in the middle of a debate, whether we are talking about climate change, vaccines, or antipsychotic medications."